 Drug abuse and overdose epidemics go through trends.
 In the 1970’s, heroin was a major problem in the United States.
 In the 1980’s, it was cocaine.
 Today, it is opioids, synthetic but potent drugs frequently found in pain medication.
-One opioid found both in the pharmacy as well as on the street is a very potent drug called Fentanyl, of which stronger and stronger strains are being made and sold.
+Fentanyl is a very potent opioid that doctors prescribe for extreme pain.
+However, illegal drug manufacturers are creating stronger and stronger strains to sell on the streets.

 Fentanyl is 50 times more powerful than heroin and up to 100 times more potent than morphine.
-It has been responsible for a large number of deaths, often because the user isn’t aware that the heroin they purchased was laced with fentanyl.
-To make matters worse, strains of fentanyl are being made to be stronger and more dangerous.
+It is responsible for a large number of deaths, often because the user isn’t aware that the heroin they purchased contained fentanyl.
+To make matters worse, drug traffickers are making strains of fentanyl that are stronger and more dangerous.
 Of course, when there are strong drugs available on the street, more people are at risk for abuse and overdose.
-They are also at risk of becoming resistant to emergency drugs that are meant to save them in the event of an overdose.
+They are also at risk of becoming resistant to emergency overdose drugs.

 Strains of Fentanyl